DarthFubuMVC/fubumvc/docs/source/topics/registry/configuring_actions_fuburegistry.rst

 Congratulations!
 You've made it through this guide.

-In this guide you've seen how to :
+In this guide you've seen how to:

     * Discover your action assemblies, types, and methods

     * Determine how your actions will be routed via URL and HTTP method

     * How to use ``IUrlPolicy`` to define and encapsulate your project's route conventions

     * Match actions to their corresponding views

     * Determine the output type for actions which don't render views